quixio/quix-docs/docs/manage/troubleshooting.md

 ## Error using Quix Streams - Cannot provide both broker address and Quix SDK Token

-If you are using an older version of Quix Streams (version 2.x family), you may have set your consumer group as the first argument for `Application()` as in the following example:
+If you are using previous version of Quix Streams (but still in the version 2.x family), you may have set your consumer group as the first argument for `Application()` as in the following example:

 ``` python
 app = Application(